funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 ---

-### 3. Which of the following formats is specifically designed to securely store private keys?
+### 3. Which format is primarily used to securely store private keys and certificates in Java applications?

 * [ ] PEM
 * [ ] DER